oddbird/oddleventy/content/blog/elsewhere/netmag-mia.md

 and user feedback, using whatever tools and skills we have on the team, and learning new skills when they’re needed.

-When I have a team of musicians, we call it a band --and when my team is full of developers, we call it an agency.
+When I have a team of musicians, we call it a band -- and when my team is full of developers, we call it an agency.
 It’s all the same to me.

 I never meant to be a graphic designer or web developer, but I learned the skills and people started offering me work.
 I feel very lucky to be where I am, and proud of the team we’ve built over the years.

-Teacup Gorilla also developed organically --it was originally formed to underscore a devised performance.
+Teacup Gorilla also developed organically -- it was originally formed to underscore a devised performance.
 After the show was over the band stayed together, and we’re now a mix of spoken-word stories, subtle melodies, and raucous instrumental builds.
 It’s not a well-established